 “New Jersey is selling out,” she added.

-She criticized the sponsors of the bill Senate President Steve Sweeney and Judiciary Chair Nick Scutari, for being friendly with corporations, “not even corporations from New Jersey.”
+She criticized the sponsors of the bill Senate President Steve Sweeney and Judiciary Chair Nick Scutari, for being friendly with corporations.

-Madaio did not have kind words for the Multi-State Operators (MSOs), which are often run by white men with few ties to the culture or community.
+She didn’t have kind words for the Multi-State Operators (MSOs), which white men with few ties to the culture or community often run.

 “They’re stealing a whole culture!” she exclaimed.